wiggitywhitney/kind-crossplane-gke/README.md

 # Open the URL from the output
 ```
-Click around and try and find the easter egg label set on the machine that our `NodePool` resource created!
+Click around and try and find the Easter egg label set on the machine that our `NodePool` resource created!

 Do you give up?
 Find more detailed instructions [here](easter-egg-hunt/gcp-console-ui.md).